 How to teach your kid to read using the book

-It is divided into red and black words in the beginning.
+It is divided into red and black words.
 Any words in red I read out loud, which tell Nigel what to do and say with the black words.
 The beginning focuses on a ton of individual sounds (up to lesson 10 or so).
 A letter gets associated with a sound.
 And eventually, sounds get combined to make words.
 It’s so cute to see the lightbulb go on in his brain when he recognizes a word!

 Everything gets sounded out.
 This video is awesome if you want to see the book in use by a mom teaching.